Table Of Contents

 NAIC’s suitability model serves as a template for laws and rules adopted by each state.
 However, states can adopt even stricter provisions if they choose.

 The model regulation also requires brokers and agents to undergo general annuity product training before attempting to sell you an annuity.
-Most states require insurers to complete a 4-hour training course approved by the department of insurance.
+Most states require insurers to complete a four-hour training course approved by the department of insurance.

 Violation Penalties for Suitability Guidelines